sahokoishida/Additive-GP-Kronecker/README.md

 └──  Supplement.pdf *Supplement material to the paper*

 ```
 The main file for data analysis is `NO2_London_example.R` which demonstrates how to use Stan files for estimation and prediction with the all two-way interaction model (Model 3).
 To implement other models, modify the Stan files (an example given for the saturated model, see `GP_3d_kron_saturated_est.stan` and `GP_3d_kron_saturated_pred.stan` ) to add / remove selected interaction terms.
-If anything interested using and modifying the code to your project, feel free to contact me from my [website](https://sahokoishida.github.io)
+If interested using and modifying the code to your project, feel free to contact me from my [website](https://sahokoishida.github.io)

 ### Resource
 The raw data is collected from [London Air](https://www.londonair.org.uk/)